jeffeth-donaldson/jeffeth-donaldson-blog/journal.md

 I wanted to add a "copy to clipboard" button and work on the styling a bit.
 I think I've got it where I like it now, it will change style from light to dark mode and I have a little button.
 I just need to now make it say that the code was copied when you click on it and I think I'm good.

 Next up is working on the site header I think.

+## 2/3/24

+Today I worked on the cover image for the blog post as well as tweaked the copy code button.
+The cover image has this nice gradient into the title of the article.
+Something odd is that image urls sometimes have the name of the strapi server in them, but other times do not.
+So I need to be able to dynamically add that if need be.
+To do so, I created a constants.ts file in a client dir in the lib dir.
+I also added some types for images since they are pretty complex objects.
+Oh! also, apparently images aren't included by default in api requests, you need to add `populate=*` to the query params to get everything.
+Honestly, kind of annoying but whatever.

+## 2/6/24

+Today I did a bit of styling on the header, and then realized it is kind of pointless to work on it until I finish some more pages.
+So I started work on the posts page.
+I created a search bar and then also got the serverside typescript for getting the list of posts.
+I'll have to add sorting and searching later.
+I also started using fontawesome for my icons.
+They look nice and will be quick to  get set up on my page.
+You just add a script to your page's header and you are off to the races.